MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/0_AI-questions.md

 - [`Knowledge mining`] 2.
 Extracting key insights from a large collection of legal documents. `Knowledge mining involves sifting through large datasets to find valuable insights.`
 - [`Natural language processing`] 3.
 Analyzing customer feedback to determine overall satisfaction. `Natural language processing involves understanding and interpreting human language.`

-## Q: Ensuring Accountability in AI Systems
+## Q18: Ensuring Accountability in AI Systems

 > AI systems should have mechanisms in place to ensure that humans can override AI decisions and take responsibility for outcomes.
 This is an example of which Microsoft guiding principle for responsible AI?